armfly/H7-TOOL_STM32H7_App/User/usbd_virtual_com/readme.txt

 behaves as a USB-to-RS232 bridge following the Virtual COM Port (VCP) implementation.
  - On one side, the STM32 exchanges data with a PC host through USB interface in Device mode.
- - On the other side, the STM32 exchanges data with other devices (same host, other host, other devices…) through the UART interface (RS232).
+ - On the other side, the STM32 exchanges data with other devices (same host, other host, other devicesï¿½ through the UART interface (RS232).

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.